 Get started.
 You can learn things on your own, if you work a little.
 And you will have to work, as many things turn out to be more complicated than we assume.
 For example...

 How hard can this be?
 The kana scripts are monoalphabetic substitution ciphers on a syllabary.
 They're really encodings rather than ciphers.
-Well, it's weak in terms of cryptographic theory but the orthography is a nightmare.
-They are modified Chinese glyphs in a Sanskrit order, with no hints at their Japanese pronunciation even if you knew the underlying Chinese or Sanskrit.
+Well, it's weak in terms of cryptographic theory but the orthography is a chore.
+The scripts are two sets of modified Chinese glyphs organized in a Sanskrit order, with no hints at their Japanese pronunciation even if you knew the underlying Chinese or Sanskrit.

 The Japanese writing system is absurdly complicated.
 The complexity starts with how it's really three systems, plus a fourth used to render foreign words literally and to represent Japanese so that people who don't know the language can pronounce words, at least approximately.